Urban Homestead Planning and What You Need To Know

 Our forefathers have survived to live self-sufficient and straightforwardly for many years, and you can do that!

-To do this, learn a few things by yourself at home.
-Learn how to make your meals to prevent eating at expensive restaurants.
-Study how to cook delicious meals and bake pastries for the family.
+To do this, you should learn a few things yourself at home.
+For example, you can learn how to make meals to avoid eating at expensive restaurants.
+You can also study how to cook delicious meals and bake pastries for the family.

 Next, bring entertainment inside your home.
 Start reading books, painting, or doing crafts.
 You can also learn about animal husbandry, marcotting plants, or flower arranging.
-This knowledge will not only be entertaining, but in the long run, this could be a source of passive income for you.
+This knowledge will entertain you and could be a source of passive income in the long run.

 Instead of traveling to faraway places, consider bringing your friends inside the house.
 Do home socialization and family reunions instead.

 Do the household chores manually.
-Repair the things on your own, cut your hair, repair the bike, sew your old clothes, fix the leaks on the roof, and do your laundry.
+Repair things on your own, cut your hair, repair your bike, sew your old clothes, fix the leaks on the roof, and do your laundry.

 Orienting yourself to herbal medicine and the basics of emergency preparedness and survival is also helpful.
 Open a store, allowing the community to barter goods with each other.
 Trade your excess food produced with things that you need inside your home.